 130 hours in total over the semester consisting of lectures, tutorials/workshops and private study time.

 Requisite and Incompatibility

 Students are advised to have basic preparation in statistics and econometrics.
-In particular, students are suggested to have some skills in regression analysis and general understanding of binary choice models as well as of the maximum likelihood estimation method at the level of the undergraduate statistics/econometrics class.
+In particular, students are suggested to have some skills in regression analysis at the level of the undergraduate statistics/econometrics class.

 Tuition fees are for the academic year indicated at the top of the page.

 If you have been offered a Commonwealth supported place, your fees are set by the Australian Government for each course.
 At ANU 1 EFTSL is 48 units (normally 8 x 6-unit courses).
 More information about your student contribution amount for each course at Fees.

 If you are a domestic graduate coursework student with a Domestic Tuition Fee (DTF) place or international student you will be required to pay course tuition fees (see below).
 Course tuition fees are indexed annually.
 Further information for domestic and international students about tuition and other fees can be found at Fees.

 Where there is a unit range displayed for this course, not all unit options below may be available.

 *continuing students in nominated programs only.
 See fee website